ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 title: Multi-Chain Proposals
 ---

 This is a living document which represents the current process guidelines for developing and advancing multi-chain Uniswap Governance Proposals.
-It was last updated Novenber 2024.
+It was last updated January 2025.

 ## Introduction